lgss/service-design-manual/service-manual/user-centred-design/resources/shared-asset-libraries.md

 more information on this repository.

-GDS is continuously improving GOV.UK, which means that template and asset code changes regularly.
+GDS is continuously improving LGSS, which means that template and asset code changes regularly.

-All services on GOV.UK are expected to keep their templates and assets updated.
+All services on LGSS are expected to keep their templates and assets updated.
 How you do this will depend on how your frontend is implemented, but if you include the template and the toolkit as dependencies in your application it should be relatively easy to update as GDS publishes new versions.
 Please contact the GDS team for help or advice.